tgodfrey0/turtlebot3_custom_image/README.md

 **MAKE SURE YOU SELECT THE CORRECT DRIVE -- the above command will wipe the drive!**

 The address of the MicroSD card can be found with `sudo fdisk -l`.

+If you wish to use something a bit more friendly,such as [Balena Etcher](https://etcher.balena.io/).

+### After Flashing

+The image is 8GB to speed up creation and flashing.
+After, the image has been flashed to the MicroSD card, the partition size can be expanded to fill the rest of the drive.

+This can be done using something like [GParted](https://gparted.org/).

 ### Connecting to WiFi